Legalisations (Authentications and Apostilles)

 Authentication or Apostilles

 The Australian government legalises documents by issuing either an apostille or authentication certificate.
-We apply either an apostille or authentication certificate to the original document you supply.
+We apply either an apostille or authentication certificate to the original document you supply (we cannot legalise copies of documents).
 The apostille or authentication certificate verifies the signature, stamp, or seal on the original document, or that of the Notary Public for documents they have notarised.
 We cannot advise which one you need.
-You must ask the receiving authority overseas what they want.
+You must ask the receiving authority overseas which one they will accept.

 Documents we can legalise